d-uzlov/k8s-homelab/ingress/manual-wildcard/readme.md

 # delete staging certificate after it is was successfully issued
 kl delete -k ./ingress/manual-wildcard/staging
+# if we don't delete secret, if we re-deploy the certificate,
+# cert-manager will see that secret already exists and skip re-issuing the certificate
+kl -n cm-manual delete secrets main-wildcard-at-duckdns
 ```

 If the certificate doesn't get approved for too long, you can check the following resources for debugging: